 High-Fidelity Simulation (HFS) provides opportunities for students to experience and practice life-like scenarios with fully computerized manikins, including a newborn infant, birthing mother, and male/female adult.

 Computer access in each lab allows students and faculty to use DVDs and Internet links to enhance learning and refine assessment skills.
-Computers are set up for each bed in the lab to access the electronic health record system.
+Computers are set up for each bed in the labs to access the electronic health record system.

 A wide assortment of supplies are provided to students for experiences outside of the lab environment, including home visits and teaching projects.
 Some examples include foot care, baby scales, community health assessment equipment, and developmental assessment tools.